wookdev/munged-org/rofl/seuss-review.md

 one.
 This section clarifies that the issue preventing Everyman from giving in to Sam's questioning is deeper than a physical impotence, as Everyman is here symbolically offered great virility.
-It's Seuss' way of letting us know that we should be looking deeper when Everyman replies"I would not, could not."</p>
+It's Seuss' way of letting us know that we should be looking deeper when Everyman replies"I would not, could not."

  Sam then continues, testing to see if what Everyman wants is mystery, perhaps danger, asking, "Would you, could you, in the dark?"